 Candidates must submit the following items for consideration by the Admission Committee:

-- A resume, optional application for federal employment (OF-612 728 KB), application for federal employment (SF-171 309 KB), or any other written format ...provided it contains all the required information (application must include starting and ending dates, number of hours worked per week, and description of duties/responsibilities for each position).
+- A resume or any other written document provided it contains contact information, academic history, starting and ending dates of employment, number of hours worked per week, and description of duties/responsibilities for each position listed.

 - A short summary of the applicant's reasons for applying to the Clinical Center's Specialist in Blood Bank (SBB) Training Program and a statement of career goals, including how the applicant intents to use SBB training.